AdobeDocs/document-services/src/pages/faq/sales-content.md

 You should not use your Free Tier credentials (Credential Key aka API Key) outside the Free Tier.

-When you start your Enterprise Term Licensing Agreement (ETLA), you will receive & create new credentials under your ETLA ORG–you will want to exchange your free tier credentials with those new ETLA credentials.
+When you start your Enterprise Term Licensing Agreement (ETLA) or Value Incentive Plan (VIP) you will receive & create new credentials under your ETLA or VIP organization  — you will want to exchange your free tier credentials with those new credentials.

 </AccordionItem>